The Equalizer 2: Box office

-The Equalizer 2 grossed $102.1 million in the United States and Canada, and $88.3 million in other territories, for a total worldwide gross of $190.4 million, against a production budget of $62 million.
+The Equalizer 2 grossed $102.1 million in the United States and Canada, and $88.3 million in other territories, for a total worldwide total of $190.4 million, against a production budget of $62 million.

-In the United States and Canada, The Equalizer 2 was released alongside 2 other sequels, Mamma Mia!
+In the United States and Canada, The Equalizer 2 was released alongside two other sequels, Mamma Mia!
 Here We Go Again and Unfriended: Dark Web, and was projected to gross $27–32 million from 3,388 theaters in its opening weekend.
 It made $3.1 million from Thursday night previews, double the $1.45 million earned by the original film in 2014, and $13.5 million on its first day.
 It went on to debut to $35.8 million, finishing first at the box office.
 It also bested the opening of the first film ($34.1 million) and was the third-best domestic start for Washington.
-It fell 61% to $14 million in its second weekend, finishing third behind newcomer Mission: Impossible – Fallout and Mamma Mia!, and in its third weekend the film grossed $8.8 million, dropping to fifth place.
+It fell 61% to $14 million in its second weekend, finishing third behind newcomer Mission: Impossible – Fallout and Mamma Mia!, and in its third weekend grossed $8.8 million, dropping to fifth place.